smithclay/newrelic-k8s-guestbook/readme.md

 ## Creating the cluster

 A Kubernetes cluster is required.
-This has been tested using Google Container Engine (i.e. Google-flavored managed Kubernetes) and AWS using the [`kops`](https://github.com/kubernetes/kops/blob/master/docs/aws.md) tool but should work on any Kubernetes 1.7 cluster.
+This has been tested using Google Container Engine (i.e. Google-flavored managed Kubernetes) and AWS using the [`kops`](https://github.com/kubernetes/kops/blob/master/docs/aws.md) tool but should work on any *Kubernetes 1.8* cluster.

 ### AWS